CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/README.md

 What we want is an array of Chinese characters, like the following:`"烏鴉"`.
 No doubt there are many ways to convert the data we have now in chinese_from_JSONPath.txt to such an array.
 The following is what I did, and requires Emacs (I will provide some links and instructions for those unfamiliar with it).

 Create a new file titled `script_1_formatting_chinese_raw_input.rb` (or alternatively use the script of the same name that is provided).
 Copy the contents of `chinese_from_JSONPath.txt` into it and assign the resulting array to the variable `chinese`.
-Note that for those following along with emacs, copying the characters in will result in emacs complaining about problematic characters.
+Note that for those following along with Emacs, copying the characters in will result in Emacs complaining about problematic characters.
 Simply press enter to `Select coding system (default utf-8)`.
 Emacs won't be able to fully render all the characters, but that does not matter for our purposes.

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/18_chinese_variable.png)